Store Hours

 The diverse topography of this area means planting times vary widely.
 Desert areas are in Zones 7-10, depending on location, and areas with more elevation are in chillier Zones 4–6.
 Both deserts and mountains can have extreme conditions, so consider indoor gardening as a strong supplement to growing outdoors if possible.

 Colder regions in Zones 6–8 should wait a little longer to plant, and all these zones need to wait an additional month before planting seeds outdoors rather than indoors.
 Mountainous regions in Zones 3 to 5 will have the shortest growing season, with seed starters going in later in the spring.
-Although the weather may vary, waiting until the frost has passed will give your seeds the best chance at a healthy life.
+Although the weather may vary, waiting until the frost has passed will give your seeds the best chance at a hearty and healthy life.

 Plant Seeds Outside With Direct Sow

-Planting seeds into your garden soil, or using the direct sow method, is an alternative option.
-It doesn't give you as much organized planning in terms of space and reliability as starting indoors.
-However, if you like to go with the flow, follow the instructions on your seed packet and give it a try.
+Planting seeds with the direct sow method, right into the soil, is another option.
+There's less tending and planning than growing indoors.
+If you like to go with the flow, follow the instructions on your seed packet and try it out.

 Start Seeds Indoors

-If you'd like more control over your seedlings' journey or you're eager to get growing, start your seeds indoors instead.
+If you're eager to get growing or would like more control in the care and feeding of seedlings, start your seeds indoors in your own plant nursery.
 In general, you can plant seeds indoors about a month before you can do it outside.
 Like direct sow, you push the seeds into the soil as directed on the seed packet, but that's where the similarities end.

-You're responsible for giving them quality substitutes for sunlight and rain.
-Keep your seeds warm with warming mats and grow lights, water them carefully with a mister or watering can, then thin them as they germinate in groups of three.
+You're responsible for giving them quality substitutes for rain and sunlight.
+Keep your seeds warm with heating mats and grow lights, water them carefully with a spray bottle or watering can, then thin them as they germinate in groups of three.
 Give them a boost with a gently blowing fan as they lengthen into sprouts if you'd like.
 Harden them off to get them used to outdoor conditions, then transplant them into your garden when they're big enough.

 Transplant Young Plants Into Their New Homes